erhanersoz/JavaScript30/05 - Flex Panel Gallery/README.md

   }
 }
 ```
-if event propertyName includes flex and if classList of element includes open-active,  the toggleActive method removes the open-active class.
-Otherwise the toggleActive method adds the open-active class.
+if event propertyName includes flex and if classList of element includes open-active,  the `toggleActive` method removes the open-active class.
+Otherwise the `toggleActive` method adds the open-active class.

 ```js
 panels.forEach(panel => panel.addEventListener("click", toggleOpen));
 }
 ```
-toggleOpen will be triggered when a panel is clicked.
+`toggleOpen` will be triggered when a panel is clicked.

 ```js
 panels.forEach(panel => panel.addEventListener("transitionend",toggleActive));
 }
 ```
-toggleActive will be triggered when transition of panel is end.
+`toggleActive` will be triggered when transition of panel is end.

 ## What I have learned?

-- I have learned classList.toggle()
+- I have learned `classList.toggle()`.
-- I have learned transitionend event.
+- I have learned `transitionend` event.

 ## Notes